-- a Parent Company, Ultimate Company or Holding Company guarantee where their finances prove acceptable; - a Director's Guarantee or Personal Guarantee where finances prove acceptable; - a Performance Bond, retained funds or cash deposit; - any other security (such as escrow arrangements) as determined by Finance and/or Legal Services.
+- a. a Parent Company, Ultimate Company or Holding Company guarantee where their financial standing proves acceptable; - b. a Director's Guarantee or Personal Guarantee where finances prove acceptable; - c. a Performance Bond, retained funds or cash deposit; - d. any other security (such as escrow arrangements) as determined by Finance and/or Legal Services.

-All documents inviting tenders and contracts issued must contain a statement that the supplier needs to provide security of performance and the level of security needed, financial checks to be applied at tender, plus how financial suitability will be assessed and checks that will be required during the life of the contract.
+All documents inviting tenders and contracts issued must contain a statement that the supplier needs to provide security for performance and the level of security needed, financial checks to be applied on tenders, plus how financial suitability will be assessed and any checks that will be required during the life of the contract.